These are some of the books I have read along my travels, which I highly recommend..

 As for the Mayan Calendar, this book is where I transcribed most of the Mayan oracle wisdom shared in the Sojournal and Guide book.
 It has the best Mayan Gems you need for your exploration into understanding and unlocking the keys within.

-And here’s one of the books I have in my collection as a good introduction….
+One of the books I have in my collection as a good introduction….

 As well as this one for lighter reading…